bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 *	swap 4Go
 *	/ remaining space ext4

+Note: you can learn how to use LVMs later.

 Be extremely careful with time zone choice.
 This parameter is more important than it seems as time zone will be set in the kickstart file later, and MUST be the same than the one chosen here when installing `odin`.
-If you don’t know which one to use, choose America/Chicago, the same one chose in the kickstart example of this document.
+If you don’t know which one to use, choose Europe/Brussels, the same one chose in the kickstart example of this document.
 After install and reboot, disable firewalld using:

 ```